glf30/2c-express-crud/assignment/readme.md

 Your task is to create a server with routes to perform the following actions:

 - `R`ead all available ingredients for all ingredient types
-- `R`ead all available ingredients for ONE ingredient type (Hint: Use Query Parameters or Dynamic Parameters)
+- `R`ead all available ingredients for ONE ingredient type
 - `C`reate a new ingredient
 - `U`pdate the ingredients list for one ingredient type, by this we mean add new ingredients to an existing array)
 - `D`elete an entire ingredient type, clearing that entire type as well as its associated array.